Fort Saint Elmo: British rule

 The fort was once again modified in the early 19th century by the British, when a musketry parapet was built.
 In 1855, the polverista at Vendome Bastion was converted into an armoury, and some small arms from the Palace Armoury were transferred there.
 In the 1870s, more works were done on Abercrombie's Bastion.
 In 1917, the first heart operation to be performed on a soldier was done at St Elmo.
 In the interwar period gun emplacements were built to house new twin 6-pounder QF guns.

 The fort was the site of the first aerial bombardment of Malta on 11 June 1940.
-Among the people that were in the fort during the air raid was the military doctor Ċensu Tabone, who later became President of Malta.
+Among the people who were in the fort during the air raid was the military doctor Ċensu Tabone, who later became President of Malta.
 He survived the attack, but six others were killed in the same air raid.

 On 26 July 1941, the Italians launched a seaborne attack on the Grand Harbour with two human torpedoes, four MAS boats and six MT boats.
 The force was detected early on by a British radar facility, and the coastal artillery at Saint Elmo opened fire when the Italians approached to close range.
 Fifteen of the attackers were killed and 18 captured, and all the human torpedoes and MT boats, along with two of the MAS boats were lost.
 One of the MT boats hit St. Elmo Bridge, which linked the breakwater with the tip of the peninsula near the fort, and the bridge collapsed.
 The bridge was never restored, and it was only in 2012 that a new one was built in its place with a similar but different design.

 Parts of the fort were severely damaged during the war and some scars of the bombing can still be seen to this day.
 The Royal Malta Artillery left the fort on 26 March 1972, ending its long military history.
 Parts of the fort subsequently fell in disuse.